HR-SAR-Net: A Deep Neural Network for Urban Scene Segmentation from High-Resolution SAR Data: Results Discussion

 \subsection{Overall Accuracy and Class Balancing}

+To compensate potentially averse effects on the results due to imbalanced classes, we assess using a class-balanced loss function during training by weighting pixels inversely to their rate of occurence.
 Following our insights on which features to use from \secref{sec:resultsFeatureSel}, we use data from all channels and both flights but no phase information, to achieve a pixel accuracy of 91.89\% and a mIoU of 70.18\%.
 If we do not compensate for the class imbalance, the pixel accuracy and the mIoU further increase to 95.19\% and 74.67\%.
 For a more qualitative analysis, we provide some example results from the best predictor with and without class balancing alongside the ground truth information in \figref{fig:outputAndLabels}.
 Particularly for the network trained with class balancing, we can see an outstanding segmentation quality.
 The buildings are segmented very well, and most misclassified pixels are observed at the segments classified as road leaking into the driveways or marking very small clusters of pixels in the backyards as road.
 For the class-balanced network, the \emph{road} class is assigned much less frequently, as a misclassification as \emph{other} is much more penalized, and the pixels labeled as road are much fewer---particularly on smaller roads.
 As the class \emph{road} is not as strictly defined as \emph{building}---private roads, forecourts, and driveways are labeled as \emph{other} although they are not distinguishable from their public pendants to a human annotator either---the decision of the resulting classifier can be expected and observed to be less confident as well.